TheDarrenJoseph/AberWebMUD/README.md

 ## Running the project
 1. Change your terminal directory to the server folder
-2. To ensure the JavaScript files have been concatted into the client.js file, run build.sh in the scripts folder
+2. You may have to ensure the JavaScript files have been concatted into the client.js file, run build.sh in the scripts folder (there's a good chance this has already been done before a Git commit)
+3. Run main.py in Python
+4. visit 'localhost:5000' in a browser

+## Postgres vs SQLite
+The project currently uses an SQLite DB in-memory in order to run locally for development and demonstration.
-3. Currently the project is run-dependant on a PostgreSQL database, so you must ensure the PostgreSQL database service is running (database.py should detail what is expected if automatic DB creation is not enabled)
+The project can also be run with a PostgreSQL database for a scalable DB platform if deployed (adjusted in database.py), if so you must ensure the PostgreSQL database service is running (database.py should detail what is expected).
-4. Run main.py in Python
-5. visit 'localhost:5000' in a browser

 ## Running client tests (QUnit)
 Client tests are available once the server is running (main.py) at 'localhost:5000/test'